decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 ### Looking up a Delegate

-You can check to see if an address is a delegate for an identity using the`validDelegate(address identity, string delegateType, address delegate) returns(bool)` function.
+You can check to see if an address is a delegate for an identity using the`validDelegate(address identity, bytes32 delegateType, address delegate) returns(bool)` function.
 This returns true if the address is a valid delegate of the given delegateType.

 ### Adding a Delegate

 An identity can assign multiple delegates to manage signing on their behalf for specific purposes.

-The account owner can call the `addDelegate(address identity, string delegateType, address delegate, uint validity)` function.
+The account owner can call the `addDelegate(address identity, bytes32 delegateType, address delegate, uint validity)` function.

 There is also a version of this function which is called with an externally created signature, that is passed to a transaction funding service.

-The externally signed version has the following signature `addDelegateSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, string delegateType, address delegate, uint validity)`.
+The externally signed version has the following signature `addDelegateSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, bytes32 delegateType, address delegate, uint validity)`.

 The signature should be signed of the keccak256 hash of the following tightly packed parameters: